lucartc/cropit_front/README.md

 - Add link to github - OK
 - Fix opacity redrawing when new aspect ratio is selected
 - Create help component to display help animation
-- Create download modal to wait for download
+- Create download modal to wait for download - OK